joshua-arnold/SwiftUI-Action-Sheet-Example/README.md

 ### 1. First, we use a `ViewModifier` to be able to wrap Views

-The `.actionSheet` function you can call on any SwiftUI `View` is built using a `ViewModifier`.
+The `.actionSheet` function that you can call on any SwiftUI `View` is built using a `ViewModifier`.

 It is defined like so:

 ```swift
 extension View {